-SCE uses preset thresholds for dangerous wind conditions that create increased fire potential (including wind speeds, humidity, fuel moisture levels and other factors as the basis for PSPS decision-making, as described in SCE's technical paper).6 De-energization thresholds are determined separately for each circuit to prioritize circuits for de-energization based on the specific risks of the event.
+SCE uses preset sustained wind and gust wind thresholds for dangerous wind conditions that create increased fire potential (including wind speeds, humidity, fuel moisture levels and other factors as the basis for PSPS decision-making, as described in SCE's technical paper).
+De-energization thresholds are determined separately for each circuit to prioritize circuits for de-energization based on the specific risks of the event.
 This is particularly important for large events where many circuits must be evaluated simultaneously.
-In some cases, the Incident Commander may authorize de-energization prior to observed windspeeds and/or FPI exceeding thresholds based on the potential threat posed by rapidly changing factors, and/or consultation with SCE meteorologists; during this activation, it applied to the SUTT Circuit .
+In addition, escalating weather conditions and operational complexities are considered when making de-energization decisions.